andres-erbsen/dename-writeup/dename.md

 when $f$ servers are down.

-Note that unlike in Spanner, the time uncertainty can be quite large for the system to operate correctly: even though future lookups by a machine that has its clokc within $\epsilon$ of the servers' clocks are only guaranteed to observe that happened more than $dt+2\epsilon$ ago, we do not see it as a problem because we expect security-critical changes to profiles to be rare and therefore waiting after them to be acceptable.
-Proof of the $dt+2\epsilon$ bound: it will take at most $dt$ for the new mapping to be timestamped by the servers, the client will accept any mapping bearing a timstamp less than $\epsilon$ before its own observed time (because its clock may be at most $\epsilon$ ahead), but its clock may also be at most $\epsilon$ behind of the true time, in which case it may end up accepting a mapping that was timestamped $2\epsilon$ ago.
+Note that unlike in Spanner, the time uncertainty can be quite large for the system to operate correctly.
+Even though future lookups by a machine that has its clock within $\epsilon$ of all servers' clocks are only guaranteed to observe that happened more than $dt+2\epsilon$ ago, we do not see it as a problem because we expect security-critical changes to profiles to be rare and therefore waiting after them to be acceptable.
+Proof of the $dt+2\epsilon$ bound: it will take at most $dt$ for the new mapping to be timestamped by the servers, the client will accept any mapping bearing a timstamp less than $\epsilon$ before its own observed time (because its clock may be at most $\epsilon$ ahead), but its clock may also be at most $\epsilon$ behind of the server time, in which case it may end up accepting a mapping that was timestamped $2\epsilon$ ago.

 In case a reasonably accurate clock source is not available, a client can still